Q&A/Interviews

 Do you express personal opinions in your writing?

-Yes, and no. That is to say, every writer likely expresses a personal opinion in their work at some time, but I (and I believe this is true of many writers) express other people’s opinions too, even if it contradicts my own.
-Therefore, whatever the subject, even if the story seems to be championing a certain cause, I wouldn’t advise anyone to surmise that is how I necessarily feel.
+Yes, and no. Every writer likely expresses an opinion in their work, but I (and I believe this is true of many writers) express other people’s opinions too, even if it contradicts my own.
+Therefore, whatever the subject, even if the story seems to spearhead a certain cause, I wouldn’t advise anyone to surmise that is how I feel.

 A writer has to show a protagonist and an antagonist in their work, so it’s good to write from viewpoints that aren’t your own.
 It’s even necessary.
 If you ask me directly for my opinion, if I didn’t know you, then I probably wouldn’t answer.
 My opinions are between me, my friends, and my family, or I will express them appropriately when they can make a difference.

 A writer friend of mine once said he liked to ‘push people’s buttons’ and I understood what he meant.
-My writing is mainly intended for reader enjoyment, but it’s nice if it makes someone think.
+I mainly write for reader enjoyment, but it’s nice if it prompts someone to think.
 Still, it’s not intended to stand as a soapbox.
 If I want or need to do that, I’d take a more active role to stand up for my beliefs.

 What was your first published story?